-1910 Birthday of Abe Burrows (1910-1985), director and librettist, whose work will include the original books to Guys and Dolls, Silk Stockings, Can-Can and How To Succeed in Business Without Really Trying.
+1910 Birthday of Abe Burrows (1910-1985), director and librettist, whose work includes the original books to Guys and Dolls, Silk Stockings, Can-Can, and How To Succeed in Business Without Really Trying.

-1970 The writings of urban teens serves as the source material of the musical The Me Nobody Knows, which opens today at the Helen Hayes theatre and runs for 378 performances.
-Among the cast are future stars Irene Cara, Hattie Winston and Northern Calloway.
+1970 The writings of urban teens serves as the source material of the musical The Me Nobody Knows, which opens at the Helen Hayes Theatre and runs for 378 performances.
+Among the cast are future stars Irene Cara, Hattie Winston, and Northern Calloway.

-1985 Jerry's Girls, a musical revue celebrating the music and lyrics of Jerry Herman, opens tonight.
-The performers include such legendary names as Dorothy Loudon, Chita Rivera and Leslie Uggams.
-Herman wrote the scores to some of Broadway's biggest hits including Hello, Dolly!, Mame and La Cage aux Folles.
+1985 Jerry's Girls, a musical revue celebrating the music and lyrics of Jerry Herman, opens at the St. James Theatre.
+The performers include such legendary names as Dorothy Loudon, Chita Rivera, and Leslie Uggams.
+Herman wrote the scores to some of Broadway's biggest hits including Hello, Dolly!, Mame, and La Cage aux Folles.

 2002 Tommy Tune returns to the New York stage with his song and dance revue, Tommy Tune: White Tie and Tails, inaugurating Off-Broadway's Little Shubert Theatre on West 42nd Street.